IBM/ibm-namespace-scope-operator/README.md

       namespace: ibm-common-services
     roleRef:
       kind: Role
-      name: ibm-namespace-scope-operator-managed-role
+      name: namespacescope-managed-role-from-NS
       apiGroup: rbac.authorization.k8s.io
     ```

-## How to deploy it
+## How to manually deploy it

+NOTE: This operator is part of the IBM Common Services and will be automatically installed.
+Following commands are only applicable when you want to deploy it without IBM Common Services.

 ```
 git clone https://github.com/IBM/ibm-namespace-scope-operator.git